 A key component to Terraform Provider development is defining the creation, read, update, and deletion functionality of a resource to map those API operations into the Terraform lifecycle.
-While the basic aspects of developing Terraform resources have already been covered in Writing Custom Providers/Call APIs with Terraform Providers Learn Track and Schemas, this section covers more advanced features of resource development.
+While the basic aspects of developing Terraform resources have already been covered in the Call APIs with Terraform Providers Learn collection and Schemas, this section covers more advanced features of resource development.

 Many operators migrating to Terraform will have previously existing infrastructure they want to bring under the management of Terraform.
 Terraform allows resources to implement Import Support to begin managing those existing infrastructure components.

 The reality of cloud infrastructure is that it typically takes time to perform operations such as booting operating systems, discovering services, and replicating state across network edges.
 Terraform implements functionality to retry API requests or specificaly declare state change criteria, while allowing customizable timeouts for operators.
 More information can be found in the Retries and Customizable Timeouts section.